Video subtitle editor

 • User Testing

 Within VideoMyJob teams, we see most success when there are users that champion video as a recruitment tool, encouraging the rest of the team to adopt.
-This is usually a Recruitment Manager.
-They care a lot about the engagement that their getting on their videos and how it affects metrics that are important to them.
+This is usually a recruitment manager.
+They care a lot about the engagement that they're getting on their videos and how it affects metrics that are important to them.
 We believed that this type of user would use subtitles to increase engagement on their videos.
 These users are time poor but will adopt new features when they see the value in it.

-Across both user types, using a large assortment of tools is not common and so are generally not tech savvy.
+Across both user types, using a large assortment of tools is not common and they are generally not tech savvy.

 Add accurate subtitles to my video on all applicable platforms.